 After our fire-fun, Lani went home, but I got this text from her several hours later, “All I can think about is that cheesecake!
 Best dessert I think I have ever had.”
 I think she liked it.

 The idea for this cheesecake has been floating around in my head for a few years now.
 The first hurdle was getting a kitchen torch, because this recipe is impossible to make without it.
-Someone gave me a torch for Christmas last year, but I had no fuel.
+Someone gave me a torch for Christmas last year, but I had no fuel (If you don’t have a kitchen torch, here’s a affiliate link to one with great reviews).
 Finally got some butane at Home Depot a few weeks ago, and I’m kicking myself that I didn’t do this sooner, because oh. my. gosh.
 This cheesecake.
 Guys.

 The photos don’t do it justice.
 We need audio.
 If you could hear the crack of that caramelized topping when you tap your fork into it.
 Oh man.
 I’m telling you.